Identifying, avoiding, and closing pension gaps early on

 The amount of retirement pension paid out, and thus the size of the pension gap, depends on a variety of factors in addition to the last income:

-- Missing AHV contribution years: Every missing contribution year reduces the pension by 1/44 over the course of your life.
+- Missing AHV contribution years: Every missing contribution year reduces the pension paid after retirement by 1/44 for women and men.
 Contribution years are lost, for instance, if the AHV minimum contribution is not paid during a year due to childcare, studies, a language stay, or an extended trip.

 - Part-time work: The pension fund contributions in the second pillar are based on annual income.
 The contributions are accordingly lower for part-time work, leading to a lower retirement pension.
 The same is true of the AHV retirement pension.
 Since the average income for part-time work is most likely lower than for full-time work, the AHV retirement pension is also smaller.